 Some tender perennials are grown as annuals in colder climates.
 For a perennial to be worth growing as an annual, it must flower profusely in its first year of growth.
 Pansies, lantana and alyssum are all actually tender perennials.

 Some plants are considered to be hardy annuals.
 This just means that they are able to withstand a little frost without being killed off and will continue to bloom and set seed into the next year, but they will eventually expire.

 Annuals can be further divided into cool season and warm season.
 Pansies will fade as the summer heats up.
 Zinnias won’t even get moving until the nights stay warm.
 Annual flowers give you the opportunity to have a totally different garden every year.

-Ask for Vic, Gail, or Robin and we’ll be happy to help you find the colors of summer that are right for your yard!
+Ask for Vic or Gail and we’ll be happy to help you find the colors of summer that are right for your yard!